094459/newsletter-oss-projects/README.md

 [serverless-java-container](https://aws-oss.beachgeek.co.uk/3my) this repo provides a Java wrapper to run Spring, Spring Boot, Jersey, and other apps inside AWS Lambda.
 Serverless Java Container natively supports API Gateway's proxy integration models for requests and responses, you can create and inject custom models for methods that use custom mappings.
 Check out the supporting blog post from Dennis Kieselhorst, [Re-platforming Java applications using the updated AWS Serverless Java Container](https://aws-oss.beachgeek.co.uk/3mz). (#188)

 ### Networking

+**create-and-delete-ngw**

+[create-and-delete-ngw](https://aws-oss.beachgeek.co.uk/3x2) This project contains source code and supporting files for a serverless application that allocates an Elastic IP address, creates a NAT Gateway, and adds a route to the NAT Gateway in a VPC route table.
+The application also deletes the NAT Gateway and releases the Elastic IP address.
+The process to create and delete a NAT Gateway is orchestrated by an AWS Step Functions State Machine, triggered by an EventBridge Scheduler.
+The schedule can be defined by parameters during the SAM deployment process.(#198)

 **eks-shared-subnets**